stay7omewhere/calendar/README.md

 ### GET
 `/api/:id`

-Fills the reserved dates based on id.
+Reads a file by id for bookedDates, dateRestrictions

 ### POST
 `/api/:id`

+ Creates new reservation based on the ID, checkIn, checkOut.

+### PUT
+`/api/:id`

-Updates the calendar based on the id.
+Updates booked date/s by the id.

+### DELETE
+`/api/:id`

+Deletes booked date/s by the id.

 ## Installing Dependencies
 From within the root directory